Hartalika Teej - Vrat, Celebrations and Rituals

 However, on learning about this proposal, Paravati was visibly upset.
 When her friend asked about her disenchantment, she confided in her that her prayers were for Lord Shiva whom she wished to have as her husband.
 Understanding her predicament, her friend sent Goddess Parvati away in the forest where she remained in hiding and continued praying for Lord Shiva.
 Finally, Lord Shiva appeared before Goddess Parvati and accepted her as his wife.

 What is the significance of Hartalika Teej?

-The festival holds immense significance as it is believed that Lord Shiva and Goddess Parvati were united on this day.
-According to ancient Hindu mythology, the day is regarded as highly auspicious as it is believed that the devotees who observe a fast on this day, as well as worship the deities, are bestowed with the fulfillment of all desires and a happy married life.
+According to Hindu mythology, the day is regarded as highly auspicious as it is believed those who observe a fast and pray on this day are bestowed with fulfillment of all desires and a great married life.

-Hartalika Teej Vrat is also widely popular as Gowri Habba in Tamil Nadu, Andhra Pradesh, and Karnataka.
-It is one of the most significant festivals for getting the blessings of Goddess Gowri.
-Women usually observe the Swarna Gowri Vratha on the eve of Gowri Habba to seek blessings of Goddess Gowri for a successful married life.
+Hartalika Teej Vrat is widely popular as Gowri Habba in South Indian states of Tamil Nadu, Andhra Pradesh, and Karnataka where the followers seek blessings of Goddess Gowri.
+Women usually observe the Swarna Gowri Vratha on the eve of Gowri Habba for healthy and happy martial life.